ChaitraAyinampudi/WRO-FE-2026-INNOVATION-NATION/src/archives/archive/README.md

 ## Missing Versions

-These versions were not included because the files were not available during cleanup:
+These versions were not included because the files were lost:

 - `manage26V2.py`
 - `manage26V3.py`
 - `manage26V4.py`
 - `manage26V10.py`

-## Notes

-- Comments and docstrings that referenced earlier versions were removed.
-- Runtime behavior was not intentionally changed.
-- Each cleaned file passed Python syntax compilation.